zannloo/tp/docs/UserGuide.md

 Output if command fails:

-If cat in root directory
+If `cat` in root directory

 - display updates indicating that tasks cannot be shown within root directory.

-If cat with invalid parameter
+If `cat` with invalid parameter

 - display updates showing invalid path with user entered Path

 Output if command succeeds

-- display updates with tasks assigned under input Id
+- display updates with tasks assigned under input Path

 Examples:
 `cat grp-001, cat 1234A`